+Buildings 25 years

-Buildings Right-of-use assets Furniture and equipment Leasehold improvements Computer software and hardware Motor vehicles 25 years Remaining term of relevant lease 5 years Remaining term of relevant lease 3 years 3 years, 35% residual value
+Right-of-use assets Remaining term of relevant lease

+Furniture and equipment 5 years

+Leasehold improvements Remaining term of relevant lease

+Computer software and hardware 3 years

+Motor vehicles 3 years, 35% residual value

-The assets' residual values are reviewed each balance sheet date and adjusted, if appropriate.
+The assets' residual values are reviewed each statement of financial position date and adjusted, if appropriate.
 Gains and losses on disposal are determined by comparing the proceeds with the carrying amount, and are included in investment income.

-As at December 31, 2019, items of property, plant and equipment were assessed for specific indicators of potential impairment.
+As at December 31, 2020, items of property, plant and equipment were assessed for specific indicators of potential impairment.
 Such indicators include technological obsolescence and physical deterioration or loss.
 Management determined that there was no material impairment of individual operating assets.